-c.
-Medication Administration by Waiver Providers
+- c.
+Medication Administration by Waiver Providers - i.

-- i.
 Provider Administration of Medications.
-Select one: - Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot selfadminister and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
+Select one: - Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
 State Policy.
 Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 In accordance with 9 CSR 45-3.070 staff who administer medication or supervise self-administration of medication to participants must be either a licensed physician, licensed nurse, or must be delegated the task of medication administration and supervised by a licensed medical professional.
-Persons who administer or supervise self- administration of medication to participants must be certified as a Medication Aide through Department of Mental Health or Department of Health and Senior Services (DHSS) before being delegated and performing medication administration tasks.
+Persons who administer or supervise self- administration of medication to participants must be certified as a Medication Aide through DMH or DHSS before being delegated and performing medication administration tasks.